 - VARIABLE SPEED: Customize your comfort. iLiving Exhaust Fan has adjustable speed functionality when combined with the iLIVINGILG8SFSC speed controller (sold separately).

-- WEATHER RESISTANT SHUTTERS: Constructed from durable, high-grade aluminum, these shutters can withstand moisture and heatlonger than other competitors’ products adding to the fan’s longevity and preventing corrosive rust from forming.
+- WEATHER RESISTANT SHUTTERS: Constructed from durable, high-grade aluminum, these shutters can withstand moisture and heat longer than other competitors’ products adding to the fan’s longevity.

 - POWERFUL AND EFFICIENT: Small but mighty, you’ll enjoy the power and efficiency of iLiving’s Shutter Exhaust Fan.
 The 10-inch runs onstandard 120 volts at 1/25 HP, 0.
 55 amps with 1580 rotations per minute, cooling and ventilating an area of 600 cubic feet per minute!